ZaitianWang/alpha-gomoku-zero/README.md

 # alpha-gomoku-zero

+course project for *Computational Game Theory and Applications* of UCAS

+## features

 - adopts similar architecture to AlphaGo Zero
 - used for Gomoku (Five in a Row) game
 - a 10x10 board setup